-‘A Dog’s Purpose’ Premiere Cancelled Amid Dog Abuse Scandal
+‘A Dog’s Purpose’ Premiere Canceled Amid Dog Abuse Scandal

 The announcement came less than 48 hours after a leaked video from the set of the Canadian production showed a German Shepherd being forced into a torrent of water.
 The leaked video prompted animal charities, including PETA, to boycott A Dog’s Purpose.

-While A Dog’s Purpose producers and distributors keep denying that the dog was abused on the set, director Lasse Hallstrom and actor Josh Gad, who voices the dog in the film, said they were “disturbed” by the video.
+While A Dog’s Purpose producers and distributors have denied that the dog was abused on the set, director Lasse Hallstrom and actor Josh Gad, who voices the dog in the film, said they were “disturbed” by the video.

 In their joint statement, Amblin Entertainment and Universal Pictures canceled the weekend’s premiere of A Dog’s Purpose as well as its press event, saying they didn’t want anything to “overshadow” the film, which they claim “celebrates the relationship between humans and animals.”